Wells College: Legacy

-While it was originally announced alongside the closure itself that Manhattanville University in Purchase, New York, would maintain the college's transcripts, business records, and other important artifacts, in June 2025 the Wells College Board of Trustees entered into a legacy agreement with Hobart and William Smith College.
+While it was originally announced alongside the closure itself that Manhattanville University in Purchase, New York, would maintain the college's transcripts, business records, and other important artifacts, in June 2025 the Wells College Board of Trustees entered into a legacy agreement with Hobart and William Smith Colleges in nearby Geneva, New York.
 As part of that agreement, books, records and other items from Wells College would be held at Hobart and William Smith, artworks would be transferred, and greenspace would be named in honor of the former college.

+In January 2026, the Wells College Board of Trustees accepted a bid from the Hiawatha Institute for Indigenous Knowledge to purchase the college's campus for 12.5 million dollars.
+The Hiawatha Institute intends to establish a two-year tribal college using approximately 20% of the campus and to lease the remainder as apartments or commercial space to generate revenue.

 Academics

 Wells College students had the option to cross-register for classes at other institutions as part of an inter-college exchange program.
 Wells' partners in the program were Cornell University, Ithaca College, and Cayuga Community College.
 In its 2024 rankings, U.S. News & World Report ranked Wells at 146th among national liberal arts colleges.

 Wells College had several study abroad programs, most notably in Florence, Italy.
 It had also created centers in sustainability, business and entrepreneurship, and book arts.
-Additionally, undergraduate students were required to participate in at least two internships during their time at Wells, one of which had to be off-campus.

 Wells had an honor code to which all students subscribed.
 By signing the Honor Code, Wells students pledged "not to lie, cheat, steal, deceive, or conceal in the conduct of their collegiate life".
 Wells allowed students to have take-home exams and to work in their residence hall rooms, at the library, or on the dock by the lake, rather than only in classrooms.